 We encourage you to resolve any issue you may encounter directly with front-line inspection staff or your local CFIA office.
 If it cannot be resolved to your satisfaction, you can submit your comments directly to the CFIA.

-For more information on how to submit a formal complaint or to share a comment or compliment, please visit our website or refer to one of the audience specific guides to CFIA inspection.
+Find out how to submit a formal complaint or to share a comment or compliment, or refer to one of the audience-specific guides to CFIA inspection.

 How to reach us

-The CFIA website is an important source for information related to food safety, animal health and plant health.
-If you cannot find the web resources to answer your questions, please contact us using one of the methods outlined below.
+CFIA has an abundance of information related to food safety, animal health and plant health.
+If you cannot find the web resources to answer your questions, please contact the Complaints and Appeals Office for help.